Adam Neumann, the eccentric founder of WeWork who managed to raise $1 billion for his new project – 08/19/2022

 From WeWork were born WeLive, a community housing company, WeGrow, an international network of schools for children of digital nomads in which the Neumanns enrolled their four oldest children (the couple now have six) and Rise by We. , a network of gyms.

-Didn’t other ideas prosper, while Neumann indulged in his eccentricities? like walking around offices barefoot, or installing a swimming pool and an infrared sauna in your living room.
+Other ideas didn’t thrive while Neumann indulged in his eccentricities—like walking around the offices barefoot, or installing a swimming pool and an infrared sauna in his living room.

-His well-known taste for parties, doubts about his management skills, in addition to operations considered harmful to the company? how to buy properties that were later leased to WeWork? soon began to impact investors.
+His well-known taste for parties, doubts about his ability to manage, in addition to operations considered harmful to the company – such as buying properties that were later leased to WeWork – soon began to impact investors.

 They began to wonder if WeWork was really worth $47 billion.